Maya Newell

+Career

 Newell made several documentary short films before her feature-length films.
 While still a student at the film school, she made a documentary called Richard (2007), about a passionate toymaker with whom she made friends while filming.
 After he killed himself during the making of the film, she wrestled with the ethics of completing the film, but decided ultimately that it was a way of helping to invoke empathy.

 Gayby Baby observes the lives of four children whose parents are homosexual, examining the ways in which the sexual identity of their parents may have affected them.
 The impetus for the film was her own experience of growing up with two lesbian mothers, and she felt it was important to represent the child's perspective of being raised in such a family.
 During the making of the film, there was a public debate about marriage equality in Australia (which ultimately led to a successful plebiscite on the matter).
 The film was later shown on free-to-air national broadcaster SBS TV as well as Foxtel.